immregistries/dqa-codebase-client/README.md

 I've had a lot of experience with CDC not getting the needs at the production level and making changes that break our model.

 So a buffer is critical.
-That is what the DQA code base project is for us.
+That is what the MQE code base project is for us.